jarrid-xyz/keyper-tutorial/6-use-cases/6-1-whole-file-encryption-on-cloud-storage-aws/README.md

 # 6-1.
-Whole File Encryption on Cloud Storage
+Whole File Encryption on Cloud Storage (AWS)

 In this tutorial, we will walk through how to use [Keyper](https://jarrid.xyz/keyper) to encrypt whole files stored in cloud storage.
 This is crucial for protecting sensitive data at rest and ensuring that even if unauthorized access occurs, the data remains unreadable.